abrarShariar/Star_Fighters/README.md

 Basic Game Instructions:

-*-Press "Space" to launce missile*
+*-Press "Space" to launch missile*

 *-The golden stars indicate your health status*